 In Olympus Has Fallen (FilmDistrict, 118 min.), highly trained and well-armed North Korean terrorists storm the White House, murder nearly every Secret Service agent in Washington, DC, and take the president hostage in the underground command center.
 The terrorists explode large chunks of the White House, tear down its American flag in particularly heinous fashion, kill a lot of innocent civilians, and knock over the Washington Monument in the process.
 And a lone agent (played by GerardButler) is the only one who can save the day, mostly by using sharp objects, assault weapons, and Die Hard-emulating trash-talk.

 Given that the real-life White House is fairly well protected—maybe with lasers—and hasn't been burned down since the British invaded in 1814, this film isn't going to win awards for realism.
-(The assumption of North Korean military competence is also really, reallyfunny.)
+(The assumption of such paramilitary competence on the part of the North Koreans is also really, reallyfunny.)

 "I understand the terrorist mindset [of] willing to lay down their life for what they believe in."